Cloud Computing Cost Savings

 The most established, and common method, for estimating potential costs of cloud computing (or any form of computing) is by calculating Total Cost of Ownership (TCO).
 In essence, TCO estimates the costs of acquisition, setup and maintenance of the equipment over its effective life.
 This is a crucial calculation because often you will only find a small difference between vendors in terms of purchase price, however, there will be large differences in terms of TCO.
 Additionally, the initial cost may only be a fraction of the TCO.

 For example, the cost of a fully provisioned on-premise server is only about 15 to 25 percent of that server’s TCO, with the balance of the costs spread out over the effective lifetime of that server until it is decommissioned.
 That poses the question: does cloud computing save money when compared to traditional on-premise infrastructure?

 Cloud Computing Cost Savings: Cloud vs. On-premise

 One premise is that when using cloud services, total cost of ownership is:

-However the fundamental differences between Cloud and On-premise mean the traditional methods of calculating TCO may not produce an accurate figure; particularly as this model was developed for use when on-premise deployments were characterised by large upfront capital expenditure that were written down over time.
+However the fundamental differences between Cloud and On-premise mean the traditional methods of calculating TCO may not produce an accurate figure; particularly as this model was developed for use when on-premise deployments were characterised by large upfront capital expenditure that were written off over time.

 So Is Total Cost of Ownership Still Valid In The Cloud?

 As the trend toward service-oriented IT departments continues to expand, the concept of TCO may seem old fashioned or even obsolete.
 This is true because unexpected costs (or costs that are hard to quantify) are more difficult to predict without proper guidance or knowledge of Cloud deployments and management.
-However, many organisations are not turning over their entire IT infrastructure to the cloud, instead preferring a hybrid approach.
-For instance, the enterprise may choose to retain some on-premise capability for accessibility, efficiency or security reasons while some applications move to the Cloud.
-TCO, therefore, still can offer value for evaluating an optimal mix of on-premises and off-premises services that a company should maintain from a cost perspective.
+However, many organisations are not turning over their entire IT infrastructure to the Cloud, instead preferring a hybrid approach.
+For instance, an enterprise may choose to retain some on-premise capability for accessibility, efficiency, or security reasons, while some applications move to the Cloud.
+TCO, therefore, can still offer value for evaluating an optimal mix of on-premise and off-premise services from a cost perspective.

 Calculating Cloud TCO

-Once you evaluate cloud providers, the best approach to calculating comparative total cost of ownership between on-premise and cloud is to run a time-limited pilot program before committing to a larger scale move.
+Once you evaluate cloud providers, the best approach to calculating comparative total cost of ownership between on-premise and Cloud is to run a time-limited pilot program before committing to a larger scale move.

-At SaaSplaza we do that a lot for prospective new clients.
-Such a program will bring real life relevance to abstract calculations and ensure that most “hidden” expenses are uncovered with regard to managed Cloud services and utilisation.
 In parallel, the organisation should carefully analyse the data they already have for an accurate re-calculation of current on-premise equipment TCO for comparison.

+At SaaSplaza we do that for prospective new clients.
+Such a program will bring real-life relevance to abstract calculations and ensure that most “hidden” Cloud service and utilisation expenses are uncovered.
+Contact us today to see if Cloud solutions are right for your business.